Top 7 Reasons Why College is Important

 For example, if you're earning a cyber security degree, you might join your college's National Cyber League (NCL) team to test your working knowledge of cryptography and other concepts you might encounter while working in a cyber security role.

 Additional types of experiential learning you might take advantage of in college include project-based assignments that partner with real organizations, internships and student clubs and organizations.
 You can leverage these valuable experiences on your resume, in your portfolio of work and during job interviews to show employers that you are a competitive candidate.

 Earning a college degree could also lead to greater career stability.
 According to BLS data, 3.5% of workers with a bachelor’s degree faced unemployment in 2021 compared to 6.2% of workers with only a high school diploma.

-A college degree can help you finally land that dream job you've always wanted.
+A college degree can be the extra credential you need to land the dream job you've always wanted.
 Getting your bachelor's degree may also allow you to view your work as a career and not just a job.

 A 2016 Pew Research Center report states that 77% of workers with a post-graduate degree and 60% of workers with a bachelor's degree believe their jobs give them a sense of identity, versus just 38% of those with only a high school diploma or less.

 This idea still holds today.
 The Lumina Foundation and Gallup noted in The State of Higher Education 2022 Report that 61% of students enrolled in higher education are getting their degrees to find more fulfilling jobs (Lumina PDF Source).